efraxpc/conceps-nodejs-challenge-gostack/README.md

 ### Tests passed

- ✅ * Repositories should be able to create a new repository ✅ * Repositories should be able to list the repositories ✅ Repositories should be able to update repository
+- [x] ✅ Repositories should be able to create a new repository
+- [x] ✅ Repositories should be able to list the repositories
+- [x] ✅ Repositories should be able to update repository
- ✅ Repositories should not be able to update a repository that does not exist ✅ Repositories should not be able to update repository likes manually ✅ Repositories should be able to delete the repository ✅ Repositories should not be able to delete a repository that does not exist
+- [x] ✅ Repositories should not be able to update a repository that does not exist
+- [x] ✅ Repositories should not be able to update repository likes manually
+- [x] ✅ Repositories should be able to delete the repository
+- [x] ✅ Repositories should not be able to delete a repository that does not exist

-- [x] @mentions, #refs, [links](), **formatting**, and <del>tags</del> supported
-- [x] list syntax required (any unordered or ordered list supported)
-- [x] this is a complete item
-- [ ] this is an incomplete item